 - your baby is not gaining weight or is losing weight

-You pay me directly, check or credit card.
-My Billing Specialist can submit the claims for you, or you can do it yourself.
+My Billing Specialist can submit the claims for you.
 Some private insurance companies have reimbursed in about a month.
-(That means you pay first and then get repaid, in about a month.)
+(That means you get repaid, in about a month.)

 The Affordable Care Act includes breastfeeding benefits as part of women’s preventative services with no co-pay.
 Though honestly, this needs to be asserted.